CoryManson/meloday-docker/readme.md

-# Docker support coming soon
+# Docker Support for Meloday

+This repository provides Docker support for [Meloday](https://github.com/trackstacker/meloday), a script that **automatically creates playlists throughout the day**, evolving with your listening habits.
+The Docker setup simplifies deployment and ensures a consistent runtime environment.

 # Overview

-[Meloday](https://github.com/trackstacker/meloday) is a script that **automatically creates playlists throughout the day**, evolving with your listening habits.
+Meloday is a script that **automatically creates playlists throughout the day**, evolving with your listening habits.
 Inspired by Spotify’s **daylist**, it pulls tracks from your **Plex listening history**, finds **patterns in what you like at different times**, and builds a mix that feels both **familiar and fresh**—without getting repetitive.

 Each playlist update brings a **new cover, a new name, and a fresh mix of tracks** that fit the current moment.
 It also reaches into a **custom-built mood map** filled with different ways to describe the playlist’s vibe, so the names always stay interesting.